alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 # <a name="basic-implementation">Implementing basic publisher & subscriber; lets get it on</a>

-Baisc requirements of our PUBSUB are:
+Basic requirements of our PUBSUB are:

   1. Publishers should be able to publish named events with payload
   2. Subscribers should be able to subscribe to events matching a name and should receive the payload object with every event